sekka1/managedkube.com/_posts/2019-02-12-pod-failure-crashloopbackoff.md

 exiting with status 0
 ```

 In our case, if you look above at the `Command`, we have it outputting some text and then exiting to show you this demo.
-However, if you had a real app, this could mean that your application is exiting for some reason and hopefully the application logs will tell you why or give you a clue to why
+However, if you had a real app, this could mean that your application is exiting for some reason and hopefully the application logs will tell you why or give you a clue to why it is exiting.

-it is exiting.
+## Step Three: Look at the `Liveness` probe

 Another possibility is that the pod is crashing because of a `liveness` probe not returning a successful status.
 It will be in the same `CrashLoopBackOff` state in the `get pods` output and you have to `describe pod` to get the real information.